 Additionally, Kim helps her clients avoid litigation by reviewing their human resource policies and practices to ensure they are in compliance.
 To keep her clients in the workplace and out of the courtroom, Kim provides client-specific “legal audits” – identifying the most likely grounds for employment-related problems.
 She follows an audit with compliance and training recommendations geared towards any problem areas.
 Her counsel does not end with the audit.
 Kim also works in assisting with the creation or revision of employee handbooks, drafting policies and procedures, providing training for management and staff, and providing on-call advice for employment-related questions or dilemmas.

-In addition to being an attorney, Ms. Kisner invests in residential real estate in her area and volunteers with the Junior League of Pittsburgh, a non-profit women’s organization committed to promoting voluntarism and improving local communities.
-She chaired the Junior League of Pittsburgh’s 2007 Designers’ Show House, the League’s largest fundraiser for its community service projects.
-Under her stewardship, the League raised a record $122,000 for its playground build initiative and other mission-related projects.
-Kim was recognized for her professional and community-based efforts when she was selected by Pittsburgh Magazine and the Pittsburgh Urban Magnet Project (PUMP) as one of 2006’s “40 Under 40,” an honor given to talented individuals under the age of 40 who are making a positive impact on the region’s development.
+Kim is a residential real estate investor in the City of Pittsburgh’s Park Place neighborhood where she resides.
+She volunteers with the Junior League of Pittsburgh, a non-profit women’s organization committed to improving local communities.
+She chaired the Junior League of Pittsburgh’s 2007 Designers’ Show House, raising a record $122,000.
+Kim was recognized for her professional and community-based efforts when she was selected by Pittsburgh Magazine and the Pittsburgh Urban Magnet Project (PUMP) as one of 2006’s “40 Under 40.”
+Kim was also recognized by the Pittsburgh Post-Gazette as a 2008 Community Champion.
+She was honored by the Governor as one of Pennsylvania’s Best 50 Women in Business for 2009.